Abigail Hardy (Abby)

 I have worked as the UGI CNS for Colchester Hospital since 2011, prior to this I was the UGI CNS for Ipswich Hospital from 2004.

-I have worked in many hospital areas, but have specialised in Urology.
+I have been employed by Colchester Hospital since qualifying in 1994, and have worked in many hospital areas, but have specialised in urology.

-I have a MSC in Advanced Clinical Practice (Uro-oncology) and review patient information for Prostate Cancer UK and sit on their Education Advisory Committee, and am a Trustee of the British Association of Urology Nurses.
+I have a MSC in advanced clinical practice (uro-oncology) and review patient information for Prostate Cancer UK and sit on their education advisory committee.
+I am also a Trustee of the British Association of Urology Nurses.

 Surgery and cancer

-On my return to Colchester I started nursing in oncology at Essex County and remained there for several years developing my skills by working in different roles as RN, Deputy Sister and Ward Sister.
-I also completed my degree in palliative care.
-This further inspired me.
+On my return to Colchester I started nursing in oncology at Essex County Hospital and remained there for several years developing my skills by working in different roles as registered nurse, deputy sister and ward sister.
+I also completed my degree in palliative care, which further inspired me.

 Head and neck cancer, thyroid cancer